vega/altair/doc/user_guide/marks/image.rst

 Use Local Images as Image Marks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We could also show local images using Base64 encoding, replace the image path below and create your own plot.
+We could also show local images by first converting them to base64-encoded_ strings.
+In the example below,
+we load two images saved in the Altair repo;
+you can replace the image paths below with the location of the desired images on your machine.
-This approach also works with images stored as Numpy Arrays as can be seen in the :ref:`Displaying Numpy Images in Tooltips <numpy-tooltip-imgs>` tutorial.
+This approach also works with images stored as Numpy Arrays as can be seen in the tutorial :ref:`Displaying Numpy Images in Tooltips <numpy-tooltip-imgs>`.

 .. altair-plot::

+    import base64
     import altair as alt
     import pandas as pd

-    from IPython.display import Image
+    from io import BytesIO
-    import base64, io, IPython
-    from PIL import Image as PILImage
+    from PIL import Image

-    # replace your image path here
-    # recommend use raw string for absolute path; i.e. r'C:\Users\...\img00.jpg'
-    images = ["doc/_static/gray-square.png","doc/_static/altair-logo-light.png"]
+    image_paths = ["doc/_static/gray-square.png","doc/_static/altair-logo-light.png"]
-    imgCode = []
+    base64_images = []

-    for imgPath in images:
+    for image_path in image_paths:
-        image = PILImage.open(imgPath)
+        pil_image = Image.open(image_path)
-        output = io.BytesIO()
+        output = BytesIO()
-        # choose the right format
-        image.save(output, format='PNG')
+        pil_image.save(output, format='PNG')
-        encoded_string = "data:image/jpeg;base64,"+base64.b64encode(output.getvalue()).decode()
-        imgCode.append(encoded_string)

-    x = [1,2]
-    y = [1,2]
+        base64_images.append(
+            "data:image/png;base64," + base64.b64encode(output.getvalue()).decode()
+        )

-    source = pd.DataFrame({"x": x, "y": y, "img": imgCode}) alt.Chart(source).mark_image(
+    source = pd.DataFrame({"x": [1, 2], "y": [1, 2], "image": base64_images})
+    alt.Chart(source).mark_image(
         width=50,
         height=50
     ).encode(
         x='x',
         y='y',
-        url='img'
+        url='image'
     )

 Image Tooltip
 ^^^^^^^^^^^^^
 This example shows how to render images in tooltips.
 Either URLs or local file paths can be used to reference the images.
 To render the image, you must use the special column name "image" in your data and pass it as a list to the tooltip encoding.